 Who we are

-The Office of the Registrar of Topographies is responsible for registering ICTs in Canada, and is part of CIPO, an agency of Industry Canada.
+The Office of the Registrar of Topographies is responsible for registering ICTs in Canada, and is part of CIPO, an agency of Innovation, Science and Economic Development Canada.
 CIPO is also responsible for most other intellectual property (IP) rights, including patents, trademarks, copyright and industrial designs.